Last Updated on May 30, 2023 by bethrmartin

 Start your day inspired by highlighting your favorite quotes on your wall.
 Vinyl is a great option here, or feel free to frame your mantra for wall decor.
 Don’t forget to pick a font that matches the mood.

 Banners used to only be for sports teams, but now they come in so many different forms.
 These come in many fun shapes and can look great on their own or be added to a gallery wall.
-Whether you are looking to inspire or say something cute, you can’t go wrong.
+You can’t go wrong if you are looking to inspire or say something cute.

 If your favorite pastime involves sewing, you probably have tons of scrap fabric.
 Use embroidery hoops to show off your favorite patterns by arranging a few together to add visual interest to your empty walls.